 - Your ultrasound scans turn out abnormal.

-If you have any existing medical conditions like thyroid disorders or PCOS, your doctor will likely create a treatment plan to resolve that since those will be the underlying causes.
-If there is no specific cause and you still can’t conceive, you may be given medications like Clomiphene (Clomid), letrozole, and human chorionic gonadotropins.
+If you have existing medical conditions like thyroid disorders or PCOS, your medical expert will likely create a treatment plan to treat them first.
+The medical expert may prescribe medication like Clomiphene (Clomid), letrozole, and human chorionic gonadotropins.

-Take up some yoga, go to painting classes, and get those creative juices flowing.
-You can do relaxation or therapeutic routines like Tai Chi and Qi Gong if you feel stressed out a lot.
+Stress is one of the topmost causes of late ovulation.
+To tackle stress, you can take up some yoga, join a hobby class, and get those creative juices flowing.
+You can also practise relaxation or therapeutic routines like Tai Chi and Qi Gong if you feel stressed out a lot.

 2. Get Enough Sleep

-Too little sleep, insomnia, and sleep deprivation are known to mess with your hormonal levels, thus impacting your quality of life and ovulation.
-Make sure to get enough sleep and take power naps throughout the day, or mini-naps if needed.
+Too little sleep, insomnia, and sleep deprivation are known to mess with your hormonal levels, thus impacting your quality of life and ovulation cycle.
+Make sure to get enough sleep and take power naps throughout the day.

 3. Avoid Pushing Yourself Too Hard

 This means no vigorous exercise.
 Moderate exercise is fine if you’re overweight or obese but don’t be sedentary either.
 Strike for a good balance and stay active.